tremor-rs/tremor-rfcs/text/0000-binary-type.md

 ## Syntax

 We use the [erlang bit syntax](https://erlang.org/doc/programming_examples/bit_syntax.html) as an inspiration.
-Tremor script gains support for binary semi-literals using the form of `<< expr1, expr2 >>` where `expr` has to return a 1-byte number.
-More elaborate forms, such as bitwise size and different types are aimed to be added later and follow the erlang bit syntax.
+Tremor script gains support for binary semi-literals using the form of `<< expr1:<size>/<type>, expr2 >>` where:

-Binary matching will likely follow the same logical pattern as other matching syntaxes, and aim to provide at least erlang style dissection of binary data.
+* `expr` cab be either a number, another binary or a string.
+* `size` defines the size in bits for numbers ranging for 1 to 64, sub bit sizes are supported, or the size in bytes for strings and binaries.
+The default size for integers is `8` and for strings or binaries is the entire binary
+* `type` needs to be specified as `binary` for strings and binaries or can be a combination of endianness (`big`, `little`), signedness (`unsigned`, `signed`) and numeric type (`integer`) where parts are concatinated by a `-` and the first one enumerated is the default

+The default (no size or type suffix) being equivalent to `:8/big-unsigned-integer`.

 ## stdlib